yetalit/Mojmelo/README.md

 ### Installation

-You can easily install mojmelo through Magic CLI.
+There are two ways you can install mojmelo: Using Magic CLI or through the source code.

+To complete the installation, you should also finish the setup process which will be discussed later.

+#### Magic CLI

 First, Add the Modular community channel (https://repo.prefix.dev/modular-community) to your `mojoproject.toml` file or `pixi.toml` file in the channels section:
 ```